Click, clack, no crash course — mechanical keyboards that feel *instantly* familiar.

 A design aimed at competitive and style-conscious users

-We rate the G915 X as a compelling option for players and power users who want a thin, high-end TKL keyboard that also works in a professional setup.
+We rate the G915 X as a compelling option for players and power users who want a thin, high-end TKL keyboard from our gaming keyboards aisle that also works in a professional setup.
 The combination of a brushed-aluminum finish, low-profile GL switches, and a media wheel creates a premium tactile and visual experience that feels at home on both desk and streaming setups.

 Performance, ergonomics, and the real-world caveat